-- Depending on the switch platform, it is possible to inherit the ANI attribute after routing a call to a remote destination, and after performing a Single-Step Transfer and other telephone actions.
-However, ISCC only works properly in scenarios where the ANI attribute on the destination T-Server is represented by exactly the same digit string as on the origination T-Server. - Typically, the ANI attribute represents the original call identifier (customer phone number), which guarantees that the attribute remains unique.
-However, you can use the non-unique-ani resource type to block ISCC from matching calls based on an ANI that is known to be non unique.
-(See "Configuring access resources for non-unique ANI" on page 113 for details.)
+Warning!
+Depending on the switch platform, it may be possible to inherit the ANI attribute after routing a call to a remote destination, and after performing a single-step transfer and other telephone actions.
+However, ISCC only works properly in scenarios where the ANI attribute on the destination T-Server is represented by exactly the same digit string as on the origination T-Server.

+Typically, the ANI attribute represents the original call identifier (customer phone number), which guarantees that the attribute remains unique.
+However, you can use the non-unique-ani resource type to block ISCC from matching calls based on an ANI that is known to be non-unique.
+(See "Configuring access resources for non-unique ANI" on page 115 for details.)